So here I am at 11 p.m. organizing some images after upgrading my Lightroom Classic to 8.3, and I see on the top of my Mac’s menu bar a giant

 I develop images in Adobe Lightroom Creative Cloud (LR CC) using a top-down approach, starting with “Basic”.
 The one rule breaker was “Camera Calibration”, the very last menu item.
 When

 There are many photo-editing products available for processing images in conjunction with Lightroom.
 Many of these products are third-party plugins which can be used directly from Lightroom or as stand-alone

-With wildlife, moments are fleeting, and there are literally once-in-a-lifetime photo opportunities.
-While it is ideal to “get it right in the camera”, I also believe that while all photos are created in the camera, they are finished in the digital darkroom.
-Some moments we capture are worth a little extra work to rescue if a mistake in settings is made or the light wasn’t quite right at the time.
-Out of the many software products out there to process photos, ACDSee Ultimate 10 offers an all-in-one solution to process your photos.
-In this … [Read more...] about How to Make Wildlife Photos Look Great with ACDSee Ultimate
+With wildlife, moments are fleeting and there are, literally, once-in-a-lifetime photo opportunities.
+While it is ideal to “get it right in the camera”, I also believe that while we create photos in the camera, we finish them in the digital darkroom.
+Some moments we capture are worth a little extra work to rescue if a mistake is made in settings or the light wasn’t quite right at the time.